OKX Friends Issue 03 | Dialogue with Ni Da: From 0 to 1 of Chinese Influencers, Methodology Revealed

 First, sincerity is the most important.
 Whether to yourself or your followers, you must remain sincere.
 Every piece of content I publish is based on my investment decisions, and this attitude makes the content more valuable and easier to gain trust.

 Second, choose a path that suits you and do not blindly follow trends.
-Find the area you are genuinely interested in and have some accumulation in, and study it deeply to continuously produce high-quality content.
+Find the area you are genuinely interested in and have some accumulation in, and delve into it to continuously produce high-quality content.

 Fourth, continuous learning and growth are essential.
 The market is changing, and knowledge needs to be updated constantly.
 I have moved from on-chain data to macroeconomics and then to multidimensional integration, always learning new methods.

 Fifth, actively interact.
 In the early stages, you can gain exposure through the comment sections of prominent figures, but ensure that your comments are constructive.
-At the same time, take feedback from the comment section seriously and treat interactions kindly.
+Also, take feedback in the comment section seriously and treat interactions kindly.

 Finally, content is key.
 While traffic is important, if you cannot continuously produce valuable content, the traffic will eventually dissipate.
 Therefore, focus on improving content quality rather than purely pursuing numbers.

 In summary, building a personal IP requires time and passion.
-Find the field you love, continuously learn and share, to establish long-term value.
+Find a field you love, continuously learn and share to establish long-term value.

 5. Mercy @Mercy_okx: Has being a prominent figure in the Chinese-speaking community brought you certain benefits?

-Ni Da @Phyrex_Ni: Becoming an influential figure has indeed brought me many opportunities and conveniences, but I value more how to leverage these opportunities to create greater value rather than simply pursuing personal gain.
+Ni Da @Phyrex_Ni: Becoming an influential figure has indeed brought me many opportunities and conveniences, but I value more how to use these opportunities to create greater value rather than simply pursuing personal interests.

 For example, in my collaboration with Solana, there is currently no monetary transaction between us.
-My involvement in the Solana community, such as video production and meeting participation, is all self-funded because I believe in the potential of the Solana project and hope to help more people understand and participate in this ecosystem.
+My involvement in the Solana community, such as video production and attending meetings, is all self-funded because I believe in the potential of the Solana project and hope to help more people understand and participate in this ecosystem.

 I believe that after gaining a certain level of influence, the most important thing is how to use that influence to make a positive contribution.
 For me, this means introducing quality projects from the Chinese-speaking region to more people and changing their stereotypes about these projects.

 At the same time, I also strive to bring quality overseas projects into the Chinese-speaking community.
-My goal is not simple promotion but to provide in-depth analysis and introductions so that community members can better understand these projects and make independent judgments.
+My goal is not simple promotion but to help community members better understand these projects and make independent judgments through in-depth analysis and introduction.

-Although this approach may not bring direct economic returns in the short term, I believe it can generate longer-term value.
-This not only helps me build deeper industry insights but also allows me to meet more excellent project parties and investors, resources that money cannot directly buy.
+Although this approach may not yield direct economic returns in the short term, I believe it can create longer-term value.
+This not only helps me build deeper industry insights but also allows me to meet more excellent project parties and investors, which are resources that money cannot directly buy.

 6. Mercy @Mercy_okx: How has the ecological position of KOLs changed compared to the last cycle?